amish-gaur/eli5-vscodeextension/README.md

 🎛️ Commands
 ELI5: Explain Selection – Explain selected code
 ELI5: Explain File – Explain the entire active file
-ELI5: Copy Last Explanation – Copy the last explanation to clipboard ⚙️ Settings
+ELI5: Copy Last Explanation – Copy the last explana   tion to clipboard ⚙️ Settings
 ELI5 is fully local, but you can adjust settings in VS Code: